anabramos/getnailedwithdany/README.md

 - Problem Statement: Louise Smith
 I am a real estate agent trying to book easy and flexible beauty services for myself but I don’t have the time to call different saloons because I am a mother with unpredictable working hours  which makes me feel like if I don’t get to get my hair and nails don’t I won’t be taken seriously in my job.

+### User Stories
+1. As the business owner I can log in so that I can access the site's backend.
+2. As the business owner I can accept or cancel any booking requests so that I can manage last minute changes to my schedule.
+3. As the business owner I can create, remove, update or delete the services provided from the website list so that the website always translates the services I have available at different moments.
+4. As the business owner I can update the price of services from the website list so that I can keep the website up to date to accurately reflect the market prices.
+5. As the business owner I can prevent guests from requesting more than one time slot per week so that I can efficiently manage customer expectations and schedule.
+6. As the business owner I can see a profile picture of each client when I receive a booking request so that I know who to expect each day at my house.
+7. As a client I can navigate the website intuitively so that I can find the information I need.
+8. As a client I can get key information about services provided and prices from the landing page so that I can decide based on that if I want to register for an account.
+9. As a client I can see the Instagram account of the service provider on the website so that I can check the quality of her work before registering for an account.
+10. As a client I can send any questions or concerns to the service provider through the website so that I can receive any additional information I might need.
+11. As a client I can register or log in so that I can make booking requests.
+12. As a client I can easily see when I am logged in or logged out so that I know if I need to act upon that based on what I would like to do in the website.
+13. As a client I can send a request for a booking time so that I can make an appointment to get my nails done.
+14. As a client I can delete or change an existing booking request so that my booking requests can respond to any last minute change I might have in my schedule
+15. As a client I can edit my personal details so that these are up to date in case I need to be contacted by the service provider.